Get 80% off your plan for your first 3 months*

 For example, if your one-time costs are $30,000 and your monthly costs are $5,000:

 Plan for at least three to six months of operating expenses.
 This runway keeps your business afloat until it becomes profitable.
+Learn more about managing cash flow to stay on top of your finances from day one.

 Understanding working capital needs

 Working capital is the cash you need to cover day-to-day operations until your business becomes profitable.
 This includes rent, utilities, inventory restocking, and payroll.
+Most new businesses take 12 to 18 months to reach profitability, so plan your runway accordingly.

 Calculate your working capital needs:

-1. Estimate monthly operating costs: Add up all recurring expenses
+1. Estimate monthly operating costs: add up all recurring expenses

-2. Determine your runway: Plan for three to six months of expenses minimum
+2. Determine your runway: plan for three to six months of expenses minimum

-3. Add to your startup total: Working capital + one-time costs = total funding needed
+3. Add to your startup total: working capital + one-time costs = total funding needed

 For example, if your monthly costs are $5,000 and you want a six-month runway, you need $30,000 in working capital on top of your one-time startup costs.